Vim and Emacs ideas, rebuilt around AI

 CodeClaws animated demo loop from failed test to AI fix proposal and trace.

-Six-second contributor demo: modal buffer, leader command, failed test, AI proposal, verifier pass, trace saved.
+Contributor demo: modal buffer, leader command, failed test, AI proposal, verifier pass, trace saved.

 01